Research & Reference Support

 The law library pays for academic access to Westlaw and Lexis for College of Law faculty and student use.
 The College of Law receives access to these services under special educational contracts stipulating that the services may be used only for educational purposes.

-Wireless printing software is provided for college of law students.
-The wireless printing software allows students to send print jobs from laptop computers to the Pharos printing stations in the library (on the main level by the Circulation desk and downstairs in Room 9).
+Wireless printing allows students to send print jobs from laptop computers to the Pharos printing stations in the library (by Circulation and downstairs in Room 9).
 Normal printing charges apply.
 CatCash cards are available for visitors at the Circulation Desk.